spawnmarvel/todo-and-current/README.md

     - Make small changes in python frequently, set container always run.

 4. MySql maintenace:
+    - Do the w3s tutorial in mysql cli
     - Make a quick guide CRUD/DML/DCL and tips together with cmd`s.
     - Focus on the basic and also Zabbix tips and tricks.